Saved by Zero

-"Saved by Zero" is a song by English new wave band the Fixx.
-Released in 1983, it was the lead single off their second album, Reach the Beach, and is one of the group's best known hits.
+"Saved by Zero" is a song by the English new wave band the Fixx.
+Released in 1983, it was the lead single off their second studio album, Reach the Beach, and is one of the group's best known hits.
 Their signature song is the follow-up single "One Thing Leads to Another".

 An extended 4:24 version of "Saved by Zero" is included as a bonus track on the 2003 reissue of Reach the Beach.
 The song was featured in the fourth season of TV series Breaking Bad.

 Composition and meaning

 "Saved by Zero" features a repetitive, jittery staccato guitar riff and corresponding bass.
 It features a soothing yet haunting presentation with its ghostly vocals and dark atmosphere.
 Lyrically, "Saved by Zero" is a reference to the Buddhist mantra Śūnyatā.
-Fixx lead vocalist Cy Curnin reflected on its meaning in a 2008 interview:

-"It was about looking at your own life, not so much about amassing material things but about experiences that lend you to be blissful...
+Fixx lead vocalist Cy Curnin reflected on its meaning in a 2008 interview: It was about looking at your own life, not so much about amassing material things but about experiences that lend you to be blissful...
 The song was written from the point of view of the release you get when you have nothing left to lose.
 It’s sort of a meditation.
 It clears your head of all fears and panics and illusions and you get back to the basics, which is a Buddhist mantra, which I practiced back then, and which I still do.
-The idea of the song is how great it is to get back to zero."
+The idea of the song is how great it is to get back to zero.